-What Is the Difference Between Whole Life vs Term Life Insurance?
+What Is Better: Term Life or Whole Life Insurance?

-The main difference is that term insurance provides temporary coverage for a specific period of time while whole life provides permanent coverage for your entire life.
-With term insurance, a death benefit is the only feature.
+The main difference between whole life and term life is that term life insurance provides temporary coverage for a specific period while whole life provides coverage for your entire life.
+With term insurance, a death benefit is a primary feature.
 But whole life policies combine both a death benefit and a savings feature.
-Both types of life insurance have different pros and cons.

-An advantage in getting term insurance is it’s often cheaper because it doesn’t include the additional benefit of having a savings account.
+An advantage in getting term insurance is it’s often less expensive because it doesn’t include the additional benefit of having a savings account.
 The downside is that at the end of the term, the policy will have no value.

 The major advantage with whole life insurance is you can invest in, borrow against, or withdraw money from the policy while you’re still alive.
 This money comes from the cash value that the policy builds over time.
-The drawback is it usually takes a long time to build cash value for most policies, usually 8 to 10 years as mentioned in a Kiplinger Magazine article.
+The drawback is it usually takes a long time to build cash value for most policies, and can even take decades.

 |Term Life||Whole Life|